AN EQUESTRIAN’S GUIDE TO SHELBY COUNTY

 Get your gait on

 Recently, three new pastures were either added or constructed at the park.
-Other activities: horseback riding lessons, guided horseback rides, bird watching and photographing the beauty and abundant wildlife of the park.
+Other activities: horseback riding lessons, guided horseback rides, bird watching and photographing the beauty and prevalent wildlife of the park.

 Several Shelby County equestrian venues, including Biggins Stables, Kismet Farm, Premier Stables and Walnut Way Farm, offer a variety of riding lessons to students of all ages and skill levels, including saddleseat (the English style of riding), five gaited and three gaited pleasure.
 Summer and holiday riding camps are also offered.